dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/getting-started/installation-linux.md

 ## Prerequisites

-Before you are ready to run MajorityWorld you will need additional software installed on your computer.
+Before you are ready to run DrikGallery you will need additional software installed on your computer.

 ### Python 3

-MajorityWorld requires Python 3.6 or later.
+DrikGallery requires Python 3.6 or later.
 A compatible version comes preinstalled with most current Linux systems.
 If that is not the case consult your distribution for instructions on how to install Python 3.6 or 3.7.

 ### Node.js